On CNF Conversion for SAT and SMT Enumeration: Background

 The \emph{Tseitin CNF-ization} (\TseitinCNF{})~\cite{tseitinComplexityDerivationPropositional1983} avoids this exponential blow-up by labeling each sub-formula $\vi_i$ with a fresh Boolean atom $B_i$, which is used as a placeholder for the sub-formula.
 Specifically, it consists in applying recursively bottom-up the rewriting rule $\vi\Longrightarrow\vi[\vi_i|B_i] \wedge \DeMorganCNF(B_i\iff\vi_i)$ until the resulting formula is in CNF, where $\vi[\vi_i|B_i]$ is the formula obtained by substituting in $\vi$ every occurrence of $\vi_i$ with $B_i$.

 The \emph{Plaisted and Greenbaum CNF-ization} (\PlaistedCNF{})~\cite{plaistedStructurepreservingClauseForm1986} is a variant of the \TseitinCNF{} that exploits the polarity of sub-formulas to reduce the number of clauses of the final formula.
-Specifically, if a sub-formula $\vi_i$ appears only with positive \resp{negative} polarity, then it can be labeled with a one-way implication as $\DeMorganCNF(B_i\imp\vi_i)$ \resp{$\DeMorganCNF(B_i\limp\vi_i)$}; if $\vi_i$ occurs with both polarities, then it is labeled with a bi-implication as $\DeMorganCNF(B_i\iff\vi_i)$, as with \TseitinCNF{}.
+If a sub-formula $\vi_i$ appears only with positive \resp{negative} polarity, then it can be labeled with a one-way implication as $\DeMorganCNF(B_i\imp\vi_i)$ \resp{$\DeMorganCNF(B_i\limp\vi_i)$}; if $\vi_i$ occurs with both polarities, then it is labeled as $\DeMorganCNF(B_i\iff\vi_i)$, as with \TseitinCNF{}.

 With both \TseitinCNF{} and \PlaistedCNF{}, due to the introduction of the label variables, the final formula does not preserve the propositional equivalence with the original formula but only the equisatisfiability.
 Moreover, they also have a stronger property.
 If $\vi(\allalpha)$ is a non-CNF formula and $\vicnf(\allalpha\cup\allB)$ is either the \TseitinCNF{} or the \PlaistedCNF{} encoding of $\vi$, where $\allB$ are the fresh Boolean atoms introduced by the transformation, then $\vi(\allalpha)\pequiv\exists\allB.\vicnf(\allalpha\cup\allB)$.